cloudfoundry-incubator/kubecf/doc/rfd/0000/README.md

 ### Create a Branch & Placeholder

-Create a RFD branch using the name after the last (i.e. 0009) known RFD number:
+Create an RFD branch using the name after the last (i.e. 0009) known RFD number:

 ``` shell
 # git checkout -b rfd-0010